 Sometimes you don’t need to just seal a roof, you need to repair it structurally.
 A great product for repairing your RV roof is EternaBond seam tape.

 This is the perfect product no matter what kind of roof you have.

 EternaBond seam tape comes in rolls 4” wide that you apply over any seams on your roof.
 You’ll want to take a close look at the front and rear ‘caps’ of your roof to make sure that there are no seams between the panels.

 These cap joints experience a lot of torque as the RV rolls down the road or travels over uneven ground (AKA everywhere).

-Not only will EternaBond protect those major seams, it’s also the ideal product to carry in your toolbox for emergency repairs—sort of a like a specialized duct tape.
+Not only will EternaBond protect those major seams, but it’s also the ideal product to carry in your toolbox for emergency repairs—sort of like a specialized duct tape.